This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 It stands on the former site of a massive Stalin monument, representing the passage of time and the changes Prague has undergone.

-It’s a popular spot for locals, couples and skaters to hang out, enjoying the views and have some drinks.
+It’s a popular spot for locals, couples and skaters to hang out, enjoy the views and have some drinks.
 It felt like an urban spot you would find in Berlin with graffiti on its surrounding massive walls.

 4 pm – Withness History in Prague’s Jewish Quarter